ontoportal/documentation/_includes/shared_doc/platform_overview/tools/search/search.md

 {: .text-center }

 To allow better performances, the search result is limited to the top 100 matches.

 The search result within EcoPortal will display the matched terms and their associated semantic artefact.
 For each search result it is also shown:

-- details: a window with the associated properties of the searched term;
+- _details_: a window with the associated properties of the searched term;
-- visualize: the graph with the nodes of the terms and the path to the root;
+- _visualize_: the graph with the nodes of the terms and the path to the root;
-- <number> more from this semantic resource: other similar terms within the semantic artefact are shown.
+- <_number_>  _more from this semantic resource_: other similar terms within the semantic artefact are shown.

 If a federated search is performed, for each search result it is shown:
- - <number> more from this semantic resource;
+ - <_number_> _more from this semantic resource_;
  - the badge of the OntoPortal instance in which the result can be found.

 Search can be done using the API directly.
-To learn more, see our [Search REST API documentation]().
+To learn more, see our [Search REST API documentation]({{ site.baseurl }}{% link docs/users-guide-docs/documentation/ecoportal/developer_guide/rest_api_documentation.md %}).